How to Make a Mobile Wallet App: All-in-One Development Guide

 1. Discovery Stage

 The discovery stage is an essential part of app development.
-During this process, companies identify their business needs, identify them with technical requirements and match them with technologies available on the market.
+During this process, companies identify their business needs, define technical requirements and match them with technologies available on the market.

 You cannot skip the discovery stage if you want to create an app with a chance for success.